University of Bath

 The Bath programme ethos reflects the core values of the NHS Constitution and we recruit individuals with the right attitudes and values who can work in a professional, respectful and compassionate way with a diverse range of people presenting with distressing psychological difficulties.

 We are committed to improving lives through promoting quality interventions.
 Trainees learn the importance of theory-practice links and how psychological theory informs clinical practice.
 Training draws on the full range of empirically grounded psychological theory, including psychopathology alongside other areas of psychology such as social and developmental psychology.
-The emphasis of assessment and therapy is person-centred in the broad sense.
-The programme training and placements are based on an understanding of the importance of equality, diversity and empowerment.
+The programme training and placements are based on an understanding of the importance of equity, diversity and inclusion.

 Our programme is designed to foster enthusiasm for life-long learning, personal development, reflective practice and research.
-Trainees, supported by their course tutor and clinical supervisors, use a Personal Planning and Training Needs Assessment (PPTNA) from pre-training and throughout the programme to work towards the acquisition of skills and goals that are meaningful for them.
+Trainees, supported by their course tutor and clinical supervisors, use a Personal Planning and Training Needs Assessment (PPTNA) from pre-training and throughout the programme to work towards the acquisition of skills and goals that are meaningful for them as individuals.

-Specialisation in the third year allows trainees the opportunity to shape their career pathway to suit the evolving NHS.
+Specialisation in the third year allows trainees the opportunity to shape their career pathway to suit their interests and the evolving NHS.
 Accreditations with BABCP and AFT put our graduates in a particularly strong position in terms of employment opportunities.

-Our programme also has strong links with Bristol University Clinical Neuropsychology courses.
-Our programme neuropsychology curriculum has been aligned with some of the taught content for the Bristol Diploma in Theoretical and Practical Neuropsychology.
+Our programme also has strong links with Bristol University Clinical Neuropsychology courses and the programme's neuropsychology curriculum has been aligned with some of the taught content for the Bristol Diploma in Theoretical and Practical Neuropsychology.
 This provides the opportunity for our graduates to reduce the time and cost of specialist Neuropsychology training post qualification.

 BABCP and AFT Accreditation

-Our programme at Bath has both Level 2 accreditation with the British Association of Behavioural and Cognitive Psychotherapies (BABCP) and Foundation level accreditation with the Association of Family Therapy (AFT).
+On the Bath programme we offer both Level 2 accreditation with the British Association of Behavioural and Cognitive Psychotherapies (BABCP) and Foundation level accreditation with the Association of Family Therapy (AFT).
 Both accreditations are highly prized additions on our programme.
 However, eligibility for BABCP and AFT accreditations are not requirements for passing the Doctorate in Clinical Psychology.

 A trainee who passed all DClinPsy programme assessments yet did not meet all the requirements for BABCP Level 2 and/or AFT Foundation level accreditations, would still pass the Doctorate in Clinical Psychology.